docker/docs/desktop/extensions/marketplace.md

 From here, you can select **Open** to access the extension or install additional extensions.
 The extension also appears in the left-hand menu and in the **Manage** tab.

 There are two types of extensions available in the Extensions Marketplace:
-- Docker-Reviewed extensions
+- Docker-reviewed extensions
-- Self-Published extensions
+- Self-published extensions

-Docker-Reviewed extensions are manually reviewed by the Docker Extensions team to ensure an elevated level of trust and quality.
-They appear as "Reviewed" in the Marketplace.
+Docker-reviewed extensions are manually reviewed by the Docker Extensions team to ensure an extra level of trust and quality.
+They appear as **Reviewed** in the Marketplace.

-Self-Published extensions are autonomously published by extension developers.
-They appear as "Self-Published" in the Marketplace.
+Self-published extensions are autonomously published by extension developers.
+They appear as **Not reviewed** in the Marketplace.

 ## Update an extension